AVSBlog/avsblog.github.io/_posts/2020-10-15-how-to-migrate-legacy-vmware-workload-to-avs.md

 ## Upsupported VMware Infrastrucutre to Azure VMware Solution - Upgrade and Migration steps

-Below are the complete list of steps that depict the migration path from On Prem legacy unsupported infrastructure to Azure VMware Solutions.
+Below are the complete list of steps that depict the migration path from On Prem legacy unsupported infrastructure to Azure VMware Solutions

 1. Deploy ESXi 5.x / 6.x hosts and vCenter servers with evaluation license and configure vDS on same
 2. Create Swing Space that is presented to all ESXi hosts in both vSphere 4.x and vSphere 5.x / 6.x environment
 3. Virtual Machines that need to be migrated can be cloned and the clone can be placed in the swing space